 Cate Westenhover - 4:50.84 (1600m)

-We would love to see those fall!
-But we also like people that enjoy track and want to participate and get a PR.
-Come one, come all and run fast!
+We'd love to see those records shattered!
+But most importantly, we want people who enjoy track and want to snag a PR.
+So come one, come all, and let's run fast!

 Contact Us With Any Questions